elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 When the list is empty, it will match the final clause which returns the final result of `6`.

-The process of taking a list and "reducing" it down to one value is known as a "reduce" algorithm and is central to functional programming.
+The process of taking a list and _reducing_ it down to one value is known as a _reduce algorithm_ and is central to functional programming.

 What if we instead want to double all of the values in our list?